Strivin0311/ai-learning/tasks/nlp/gen.md

 # Text Generation
-*Here's some resources about Text Generation*
+*Here're some resources about Text Generation*

 #### A contrastive framework for neural text generation [`UNREAD`]